cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 Node selection constraints that integrate with the scheduler can be placed into 3 categories or types: nodeSelector, node affinity, and taints/tolerations.

+ :o2: This entire section is not proper markdown

    ### nodeSelector

+:o2: This entire section is not proper markdown

    This is the earliest feature Kubernetes used to allow developers or admins
     to assign pods to specific nodes [@Goltsman2019-sp20-516-237].
 It makes use of key/value pair labels to do this.
 The key/value pair label must first be tagged to the